openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    - Units / hour @ time TBR was issued (minutes run / total minutes TBR will be run)
    - *Example:* 0.00U/h @18:25 ( 90/120 minutes)

-* **Reservoir:** Displays over 50 U left when more than 50 units are left in the reservoir.
+* **Reservoir:** Displays over 50+U left when more than 50 units are left in the reservoir.
 Below this value the exact units are displayed in yellow text.
 * **Total delivered:** Displays the total number of units of insulin delivered from the reservoir. *Note this is an approximation as priming and filling the pod is not an exact process.*
 * **Errors:** Displays the last error encountered.
 Review the `Pod history <#view-pod-history>`__, `RileyLink history <#rileylink-and-active-pod-history>`__ and log files for past errors and more detailed information.
 *  **Active pod alerts:** Reserved for currently running alerts on the active pod.
 Normally used when pod expiration is past 72 hours and native pod beep alerts are running.